wp-plugins/my-custom-css/readme.txt

 == Upgrade Notice ==

-= 0.8 =
+= 0.9 =

-* Updated codemirror to release 3.02 and little fix in readme.txt
+* Very minor change: Plugin priority to 999 (now latest in header)

 == Changelog ==

+= 0.9 =

+* Very minor change: Plugin priority to 999 (now latest in header)
+* Some little fix and clean/indent in php code

 = 0.8 =